New Feedback Control and Adaptive Evolve-Filter-Relax Regularization for the Navier-Stokes Equations in the Convection-Dominated Regime: The Evolve-Filter-Relax (EFR) Strategy for FOM and ROM

 {The} reduced variables $\overline{u}_{r_{us}}$ and $\widetilde{u}_{r_{us}}$ can be expressed in $\mathbb U^{r}$ as

-The use of the EFR-EFR strategy is beneficial when dealing with large Reynolds numbers, since it alleviates numerical oscillations that often arise at the ROM level in the convection-dominated regime. {This is illustrated numerically in Appendix \ref{app:EFRapp}.}
+The use of the EFR-EFR strategy is beneficial when dealing with large Reynolds numbers, since it alleviates numerical oscillations that often arise at the ROM level in the convection-dominated regime.